This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 The Specifics of a Budget

-Before we proceed, it is important to note that your figures may or may not fall squarely within the categorical ranges previously mentioned.
+Your figures may or may not fall neatly within the categorical ranges above.
 For example, if your Housing costs represent 24% or 36% of your monthly budget, this is not a serious problem.
-Please view the percentages above as suggestions for a healthy budget.
+The percentages above are only suggestions for a healthy budget.
 Clearly, room exists for give and take, particularly if you are a very low or very high income earner, as long as your percentages add up to 100%.

 Some of the categories above cover fixed expenses, such as Housing, Debt, and Utilities.
 Others address what we will call variable fixed expenses; you will spend money in each of these categories during a typical month, but the amounts may vary slightly from month to month.
 Variable fixed categories include Food, Transportation, Clothing, and Personal.
 Finally, the remaining categories, including Giving, Saving, and Recreation, are what we will refer to as discretionary expenses.
 You may choose to allocate money within these categories, but it is not mandatory for your family’s survival.

-Here is a sample budget based upon a $5,000 monthly income:
+Here is a sample zero-based budget based upon a $5,000 monthly income:

 |Category||Dollar Amount Allocated||Allocations as Percentage of Budget||Recommended Percentages|

-In the previous section, we allocated targeted spending amounts based on our categories.
-Now, we will explore how to reconcile our actual monthly spending with these estimated allocations.
+In the previous section, we allocated targeted spending amounts based on our categories – put simply, we made a plan.
+Now, we will explore how to reconcile our actual monthly spending with these estimated allocations, or examine how well we are following the plan.

-In order to utilize accurate expense figures, it is advisable to download copies of your monthly checking, savings, and credit card statements from your financial institutions.
-If you are doing a paper pencil-and-pencil budget, I recommend adding expenses by category using columns.
+Start by downloading copies of your monthly checking, savings, and credit card statements.
+If you are doing a paper pencil-and-pencil budget, I recommend adding expenses by category using columns on a legal pad.

 Once you have calculated categorical totals for the entire month, the final step is to add all categorical totals and compare the final sum to your allocated final sum.
 Again, in order to have a zero-based budget, these figures should be identical.